 The oldest mention in any American publication to date is when French explorer C.C.
 Robin ate it at a soiree on the Acadian coast in the year of 1803.
-However, there are also records of the New Orléans creoles enjoying the beloved Gumbo around the same time period.
+However, there are also records of the New Orléans creoles enjoying the beloved Gumbo around the same period.

-Creole Gumbo is usually almost a stew-like dish made with a roux, okra, sometimes filé powder, The Holy Trinity of onions, peppers, and celery, tomatoes, seafood, chicken or meat.
+Creole Gumbo is usually almost a stew-like dish made with a roux, okra, or sometimes filé powder, The Holy Trinity of onions, peppers, and celery, tomatoes, seafood, chicken or meat.
 Gumbo has an incomparably deliciously rich flavor and texture.
 Ingredients can vary widely.

 3 Common Questions:

 - What is the Holy Trinity?
-The Holy Trinity, are onions, bell peppers and celery, the base for much of the cooking in the regional cuisines of Louisiana.
+The Holy Trinity, are onions, bell peppers, and celery, the base for much of the cooking in the regional cuisines of Louisiana.
 The foundation of Cajun and Creole dishes such as étouffée, gumbo, and jambalaya all start from this base.

 - What is Filé Powder?
 Filé powder, also called gumbo filé, is a spicy herb made from the dried and ground leaves of the North American sassafras tree.

 - What is a Roux?
-It is flour and a fat cooked together and used to thicken sauces.
+It is flour, and a fat cooked together and used to thicken sauces.
 The fat is usually butter in French cuisine but maybe lard or vegetable oil in other cuisines.

-Despite the rumors and folklore that surround Gumbos origins, in the year 1885, there were various writers who recognized Gumbo as being the culinary masterpiece of the African-American community.
+Despite the rumors and folklore that surround Gumbos origins, in the year 1885, various writers recognized Gumbo as being the culinary masterpiece of the African-American community.
 Although the French were noted as being responsible for contributing the idea of the roux and the Choctaw were credited for the addition filé powder becoming an addition to Gumbo, the modern version is overwhelmingly from the West African influences in character.